zjy-dev/de-fuzz/README.md

 - **`scripts/`**: For storing helper scripts, for instance, to automate builds, run tests, or set up environments.

 - **`testdata/`**: Contains sample files and data required for running tests, such as example C/assembly source files.

+## Work Flow
+- 2025-08-01: Updated seed plan to reflect the three seed types.
+- 2025-07-31: Created plan for the report module.
+- 2025-07-31: Reviewed and updated all module plans.